Akascape/Datamosher-Pro/Readme.md

 <br>• Uncheck the highest quality box if needed (export time will be reduced)
 <br>• Click on the datamosh button, then wait for a few seconds
 <br>• Then your video will be moshed, see the video in its directory
-<br>NOTE: audio glitching is not available for all modes!
 # Effects Info:
 c=Glitch Size; n=Frame Frequency
 <b>